MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Summary and conclusions

 \end{itemize}

-We suggest, based on these results that galaxies in the early Universe, which have been shown to undergo multiple bursts of vigorous star formation, may also undergo successive periods of extremely high ionizing photon production and escape, although the production is likely also dependent on metallicity.
+Based on these results, we suggest that galaxies in the early Universe, which have been shown to undergo multiple bursts of vigorous star formation, may also undergo successive periods of extremely high ionizing photon production and escape, although the production is likely also dependent on metallicity.
 While more work is needed to confirm this, the bursty nature of high-redshift galaxies may provide an explanation for the discrepancy between the low levels of \fesc observed among the general galaxy population at low redshift and the number needed to reionize the IGM.

 While the detection and characterization of \objname shows MUSE to be an extremely useful instrument for high-redshift LCE investigation, we warn that the HF method will not work with all MUSE-detected LAEs, as a significant fraction (10-30\%, depending on the relative depths of the MUSE data and photometry) are undetected in the continuum \citep{bacon2022musedatareleaseII,Goovaerts2023LAEs_LBGs}.
-The $r_{50,Ly\alpha}$ however, accompanied by all the line shape diagnostics, would remain available, making MUSE an efficient instrument to quantify \fesc in LAEs up to $z\sim6.5$, well into the end of the EoR.
+Still, the $r_{50,Ly\alpha}$ and all the line shape diagnostics would remain available, making MUSE an efficient instrument to quantify \fesc in LAEs up to $z\sim6.5$, well into the end of the EoR.

 \facilities{}